Sydney Benter - Anchor / Reporter

 Bob Herzog - Anchor / Reporter

-Bob Herzog is a Cincinnati guy.
-More specifically, he's a proud West Side guy.
-Bob joined the Local 12 team at the end of 2005 and since then has worn many hats at the station.
-He currently anchors the 7am hour of Good Morning Cincinnati.
+Bob Herzog joined the Local 12 team at the end of 2005 and since then has worn many hats at the station.
+He currently anchors Good Morning Cincinnati.
 The notorious tradition known as Dance Party Friday, for better or worse, was Bob's creation, and the off-beat segment, The Cooler, also gets the "Bob Treatment" each day.

-As a hometown boy, Bob takes special pride in getting involved in community events.
-From the Rusty Ball and the Delhi Skirt Game to the Freestore Foodbank's Hunger Walk and the JDRF Walk to Cure Diabetes, Bob is always inspired to see neighbors helping neighbors.
+Bob is a Cincinnati guy.
+More specifically, he's a proud West Side guy.
+As a hometown boy, he takes special pride in getting involved in community events.
+From the Rusty Ball and the Delhi Skirt Game, to the Freestore Foodbank's Hunger Walk and JDRF Walk to Cure Diabetes, Bob is always inspired to see neighbors helping neighbors.

-Brad Johansen - Sports Director
+Brad Johansen - Anchor / Reporter

 John Lomax - Morning Anchor